Canberra Solar Panels - Everything You Need to Know

 The last type is amorphous silicon.
 This unique silicon can create flexible solar panels in Canberra that can be attached to glass, plastic or metal.
 These panels are versatile and you can use them for areas where lack of space or weight is an issue.

-how do solar panels in Canberra work?
+how do solar panels work?

 Solar panels in Canberra work by collecting renewable energy from sunlight.
 The panels absorb photons—which is the energy from the sunlight—and when these photons strike the surface of the panel, electrons are knocked free.
 When the panel pulls the electron inside itself, this flow becomes electricity.